Cucumber (Peeled) (1 Medium) and Carrots (1 Cup, Chopped)

 Portion Control

-Drink plenty of water before and during your meal.
-Staying hydrated can help your body metabolize food more effectively and may assist in stabilizing blood sugar levels.
+Drink water before or during your meal.
+Staying hydrated can assist in the overall metabolic process and help stabilize blood sugar levels.

 Discover